-Adjusted earnings per share ("EPS") is a non-GAAP measure, which includes certain adjustments to reported GAAP net income and diluted EPS.
-In 2018, we made adjustments to exclude the impact of acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and special tax items, where applicable.
-Should any similar items occur in 2019, we would expect to exclude them from the determination of adjusted EPS.
+^{} Adjusted earnings per share ("EPS") is a non-GAAP measure, which includes certain adjustments to reported GAAP income from continuing operations and diluted EPS.
+In 2019, we made adjustments to exclude the impact of acquisition and integration-related expenses, purchase accounting effects and special tax items, where applicable.
+We have also previously made adjustments to GAAP income from continuing operations and diluted EPS for hearing loss settlement charges.
+Should any similar items occur in 2020, we would expect to exclude them from the determination of adjusted EPS.
 However, because of the underlying uncertainty in quantifying amounts which may not yet be known, a reconciliation of our Adjusted EPS outlook to the most applicable GAAP measure is excluded based on the unreasonable efforts exception in Item 10(e)(1)(i)(B).
-In addition, to facilitate comparisons with prior periods, when reporting our interim and annual non-GAAP results in 2019, we will be adjusting our previously issued non-GAAP results for 2018 to exclude the recognition of a deferred gain, which will no longer occur in 2019 following the adoption of the new lease accounting standards.
-On this basis, Adjusted EPS for 2018 would have been \$1.41.
-At the conclusion of this news release, we have included a reconciliation of GAAP EPS for interim and annual periods in 2018 to both the previously issued and revised adjusted EPS for the interim and annual periods in 2018.